kevinbarabash/beignet/design/mvp/06_mutability.md

 - `map` is overloaded with mutating and non-mutating versions
 - `map` returns a mutable array in both versions.
 To get a non-mutable reference to the result you'd have to do `let result: T[] = input.map(cb);`.
-- We should be able to output a Crochet interface to the corresponding mutable and immutable (`Readonly` prefixed) types and then read those TypeScript types in to reconstruct the original Crochet interface.
+- We should be able to output a Escalier interface to the corresponding mutable and immutable (`Readonly` prefixed) types and then read those TypeScript types in to reconstruct the original Escalier interface.

 ### Literals